winterscar/home-server/readme.md

 The pipeline consists of a set of steps, triggered by a `push` to the master branch.

 Each step of the pipeline is defined as an executable file under `update-config/hooks`, and the files are run in alphabetical order (technically, whatever order `sorted(<list>)` in python returns).
-Each executable is called with the github payload as it's first and only argument.
+Each executable is called with the GitHub payload as it's first and only argument.

 ### 00_pull.sh
 > Pulls this repository from github.